ConsciousML/terragrunt-template-catalog-aws/docs/continuous-integration.md

 ### 2. Terratest
 Runs when the `run-terratest` label is added to a PR:
-- **Infrastructure deployment**: Creates actual GCP resources in a test environment
+- **Infrastructure deployment**: Creates real AWS resources in a test environment
 - **Testing**: Runs Go to validate deployed infrastructure
 - **Cleanup**: Automatically destroys test resources